sdr-enthusiasts/gitbook-adsb-guide/setting-up-the-host-system/running-docker-install.md

 - Blacklist SDR drivers so the `SDR-Enthusiasts`' ADSB and ACARS containers can access the RTL-SDR dongles.
 Unload any preloaded drivers.
 - on `dhcpd` based systems, exclude Docker Container-based virtual ethernet interfaces from using DHCP

 After running this script, your system should be ready to use `docker` and `docker compose`.
-A sample `docker-compose.yml` has been included in the `docker-install` repository.
+A sample `docker-compose.yml` has been included in the `docker-install` repository if you want to explore extra options after following this guide.

 ### How to run it?